NIGMS/Fundamentals-of-Bioinformatics/README.md

 # Dartmouth College Bioinformatics for Beginners
 ---------------------------------

 This module introduces you to the [Bash shell scripting language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), working with common genomics file formats, and working within the terminal environment.
 In addition to the overview given in this README you will find 6 submodules in the forms of Jupyter notebooks that teach you different components of working with genomics data in the cloud.
-To use our module clone this repo using `git clone https://github.com/NIGMS/Fundamentals-of-Bioinformatics.git` and then navigate to the directory for this project.
-You will then see the notebooks in your environment.

 This module will cost you about $2.00 to run end to end, assuming you shutdown and delete all resources upon completion.